 About the UNF REU Program

 Beginning in 2013, the University of North Florida became one of the newest host sites for the National Science Foundation’s Research Experiences for Undergraduates (REU) Program.
-The UNF REU Program offers paid research training experiences in Coastal Biology to 10 undergraduate students during a 10-week period from early June-late July.
+The UNF REU Program offers paid research training experiences in Coastal Biology to 10 undergraduate students during a 10-week period from late May-late July.
 REU participants are paired with Coastal Biologists at UNF and the Guana Tolomato Matanzas National Estuarine Research Reserve (GTMNERR) and conduct mentored research projects related to their advisor’s expertise.
 Prior to this, students will complete a 1-week orientation on performing research in Coastal Biology to prepare them for their directed research projects.
 Students will also gain experience in science communication by presenting the results of their project at a departmental-wide research poster mini-symposium.
 Participants will attend research seminars and workshops on career skills in science.
 Students may also have the opportunity to present their research findings at professional conferences.

-The 2021 program will take place over 10 weeks during the summer, May 24th-July 30th .
+The 2022 program will take place over 10 weeks during the summer, May 23rd-July 29th .
 Students must be available for the entire duration of the program.

 Meet the 2022 UNF REU mentors and learn about their programs.